vinay320/WebDexam_march/README.md

-Use : npm run dev
+to run use  : npm run dev

-index page route: comments
+index page route: /comments